About Classical/Traditional Feng Shui

 It is associated with wind and water because gentle winds and clean water meant good harvest and health.
 "Good feng shui" means good livelihood and fortune, while "bad feng shui" means what we all want to avoid, misfortune and hardship.

-Feng shui aims to align heaven and earth.
+Feng shui aims to align heaven and earth--yin and yang.

 Formerly called "Kan Yu" which means "between Haven and Earth."
 Feng shui is the integration of the visible, physical world "Yu" with the invisible, unseen vibrational world "Kan."
 Think of other practices like Yoga (to yoke, body, mind, spirit) or mindfulness to be at peace with all levels of existence.